-Topic of learning Credits Achievement standard number Mode of assessment - External (November) or Internal (through the school year) Counts towards U.E reading Counts towards U.E writing Demonstrate an understanding of methods and ideas from established practice appropriate to printmaking 4 91308 Internal N Y Use drawing methods to apply knowledge of conventions appropriate to painting/printmaking 4 91311 91313 Internal N N Develop ideas in a related series of drawings appropriate to established painting practice 4 91316 Internal N N Produce a systematic body of work that shows understanding of art making conventions and ideas within painting/printmaking.
-12 91321 91323 External N N
+Topic of learning Credits Achievement standard number Mode of assessment - External (November) or Internal (through the school year) Counts towards U.E reading Counts towards U.E writing Use drawing methods to apply knowledge of conventions appropriate to painting 4 91311 Internal N N Develop ideas in a related series of drawings appropriate to established painting practice 4 91316 Internal N N Produce a systematic body of work that shows understanding of art making conventions and ideas within painting 12 91321 External N N

-Course costs: The fee is \$80 this includes but is not limited to the following items: Sketchbook, set of A2 paints, watercolour paints, 6 brushes, 4 pencils, erasers, a mixture of weighted papers, canvas paper and printmaking materials.
+Course costs: The fee is \$90.
+This includes but is not limited to the following items: Sketchbook, set of A2 paints, watercolour paints, 6 brushes, 4 pencils, erasers, a mixture of weighted papers, canvas paper, tape, foilio boards and Adobe Photoshop.